backdrop-contrib/hopscotch/README.md

 ---------------------

 1. Download the current, stable version from https://github.com/backdrop-contrib/hopscotch
-2. Download the current of Hopscotch at https://github.com/linkedin/hopscotch.
+2. Download the current of Hopscotch at https://github.com/linkedin/hopscotch and extract the contents.
+It should contain a `dist` folder.
-3. Create a 'hopscotch' folder in ./libraries and copy `hopscotch.min.js` and `hopscotch.min.css` into this folder.
+3. Create a 'hopscotch' folder in ./libraries and copy the contents of the `dist` folder into your `hopscotch` folder.
+The `hopscotch.min.js` file should therefore be found in ./libraries/hopscotch/js/hopscotch.min.js`.
 4. Enable the Hopscotch module and Libraries module
 5. Enable the Hopscotch UI module to view the demos and edit/add/delete tours if needed